nbharaths/pygmy-1/src/README.md

-# 677 Lab 1

-This directory should contain your source code.
-Be sure to include comments in your code for us to understand it.
+This directory contains the source code